 - UTC offsets, meanwhile, are usually in the format of

 UTC+4:30.
 UTC offsets do not accommodate daylight saving time.

 Location timezones are contextual, and say, “this is the time in this location.”

 UTC offsets are absolute, meanwhile, and simply add or subtract hours from Coordinated Universal Time; no matter where the event is taking place, or whether daylight saving time is in effect, a timezone of

 UTC-5 simply says, “get the UTC value and subtract five hours from it.”

-Whenever possible, we recommend that our users use a location time zone and avoid using UTC offsets.
-Using UTC offsets can cause problems with Daylight Saving Time and event imports.
+In order for The Events Calendar to work properly, you must use a location-based timezone and avoid using UTC offsets.
+Using UTC offsets can cause problems with Daylight Saving Time, event imports, and event data handling.

-It can happen that you will not find a specific city in the dropdown list.
-No need to panic, just choose a different city in the same time zone and you’re set.
+If you don’t see your specific city in the dropdown list, just choose a different city in the same time zone and you’re set.

 Choosing a timezone mode

-If you go to Events → Settings in your wp-admin and scroll down to the Time Zone Settings section, you’ll see that there are two settings for the Time Zone Mode option: “use site-wide time zone everywhere”, and “use manual time zones for each event”.
+If you go to Events → Settings → Display in your wp-admin and scroll down to the Date Format Settings section, you’ll see that there are two settings for the Time Zone Mode option: “use site-wide time zone everywhere”, and “use manual time zones for each event”.